freezefawn/pluralsurvivalguide/headspace.md

 Its up to you if its worth working for or not.
 We want to be clear- **any skill you can work on with a headspace you can work on without it**, it just might be more difficult.

+Alternatively, you may find [Projection and Imposition] to be a similar, but more useful skill.

 ## Clearing Misconceptions